jefftriplett/jefftriplett.github.io/_pages/now.md

 - After a few year hiatus, I recently started trail running again.

-- For all of 2016, I maintained a weekly [personal goals project][] on Github.
+- I have maintained a weekly [personal goals project][] on Github since late 2015.
 I'm continuing on into 2017 and the foreseeable future.

 - I'm attempting to blog once a week for every week in 2017.

 - I'm an avid basketball fan and [Is the Lead Safe][] if my website for tracking real-time game updates.
-I'm hoping to find time to work on it more.
+I hope to resume working on it during the fall.

 - I continue to watch [television][] and listen to [podcasts][].